-If you have been looking for a great bantu knots tutorial for your natural hair you are in the right place!
-Out of the million and one hair styles I’ve tried since being natural Bantu Knots were by far the worst.
+You are in the right place if you have been looking for a great Bantu knots tutorial for your natural hair!
+Out of the millions of hairstyles I’ve tried since being natural, Bantu Knots were by far the worst until now.

-Until now!
 In the past, I tried this style on wet hair and dry hair with no luck.
-I tried with every product you can imagine…still no luck.
+I tried every product you can imagine…, but still no luck.

-The perks of having other friends as bloggers is you can trust their methods and use them for help so I knew exactly who to ask.
-My friend good Lianne, also known as @chronicurls, shared her bantu knot out tutorial with me.
+The perk of having other friends as bloggers is you can trust their methods and use them for help, so I knew exactly who to ask.
+My friend Lianne, also known as @chronicurls, shared her Bantu knot-out tutorial with me.

 The Best Bantu Knots Tutorial Ever